dls-cipher/bts-workers/worker-website.md

 - New 'Website Terms of Agreement' and 'Content Restrictions'

-### **Shareholders Summary**
+# **Shareholders Summary**

+By voting-in this worker an optimized and professionally managed BitShares.org website will be realized.
-By voting-in this worker, website demo.bitshares.org will be finalized for release with following features by the end of the first sprint(month):
+The demo currently hosted at demo.bitshares.org will be finalized following features by the end of the first month:

 - All pages in order with content
-- Support Ticketing system with ONE BASIC Department for all inquiries
+- Support Ticketing system for all inquiries
-- New hosting/SSL/Email deployed
+- New hosting / SSL / Email deployed
 - Live domain/site security hardening
 - Above "A" grade on both PageSpeed & YahooSlow tests for home page (landing page)
 - “MailChimp” newsletter integrated with subscription feature enabled
 - CDN Integration
 - Website Terms and Conditions

-After these are processed, demo.bitshares.org will be permanently moved to bitshares.org.
-Although, development will have to be approved/merged on the Github by the blockchain responsible, and authorized developers (which happens every month during review).
+After these are processed, demo.bitshares.org will be permanently moved to BitShares.org.
+Any development will have to be approved / merged on Github by respective reviewers, the release cycle is planned monthly.

 ## **Legal Disclaimer**

-- "Zavod Premik" as legal representative and owner of the domain bitshares.org will continue respectfully to update and manage bitshares.org and its content through Consensus/eco-system Workers and stake-holders/proxies decisions and votes.
+- "Zavod Premik" as legal representative and owner of the domain BitShares.org will continue respectfully to update and manage BitShares.org and its content through this and future workers, possibly asking stakeholders where applicable
-- Any suggestion from stake-holders/proxies (regardless of their stake/weight), if it doesn't meet legal requirements/limits in Slovenia will be sanctioned/ignored, and a legal substitute/solution will be resolved through other stake-holders and legal representatives.
-- Milos Preocanin, having Power of Authority on behalf of "Zavod Premik" will be held as the main/responsible contact for this worker.
+- Milos Preocanin will be held as the main / responsible contact for this worker, also on behalf of "Zavod Premik"
-- "Zavod Premik" will uphold this agreement with the blockchain for 12 months, giving warranty on current structure/intent as CONSISTENT and fully transparent to the stake-holders and BitShares Ecosystem.
+- "Zavod Premik" will uphold this agreement with the BitShares Blockchain for 12 months, giving warranty on current structure / intent as CONSISTENT and fully transparent to the stakeholders and BitShares Ecosystem.

-**NOTICE/ADVERTISEMENT:**
+- Any suggestion from stakeholders (regardless of their stake/weight), if it doesn't meet legal requirements/limits in Slovenia will be sanctioned/ignored, and a legal substitute/solution will be resolved through other stake-holders and legal representatives.

+**Notice / Advertisement**

-GitHub Bounty Program will be enabled through issues with Labels "Bounty" and "Claimed" accordingly to respective devs claiming on them.
-A must would be estimate before gets label "Claimed" and invitation/acceptance of TopTracker tool for hours reporting.
+GitHub Bounty Program will be enabled through issues with label "Bounty".
+Any dev is eligible to claim estimated bounties, provided the participation in the chosen tool for reporting working hours.

-*For submissions please contact Worker Manager by Telegram (@murda_ra) or by discussion thread for this worker on BitSharestalk.org
+For submissions please contact Milos (@murda_ra) or comment in the respective thread for this worker at BitSharesTalk.org.